badlydrawnletters/emojifier-docs/all/stats.md

 ```

 ### Permission Required
-Anyone can use this command, unless they are globally.
+Anyone can use this command, unless they are globally blacklisted.